18F/micropurchase-auctions/README.md

 1. [File a new issue](https://github.com/18F/micropurchase-auctions/issues/new) in this repo.

+2. Give your issue a title

 2. Fill out all the information requested in the issue template

 3. Add a label `new auction`

 4. If you are still waiting on an IAA, add the label `iaa needed`

-5. Give your issue a title and click the "Submit new issue" button (rather than "Create an epic").
+5. When you're ready, click the "Submit new issue" button (rather than "Create an epic").

 6. Then contact @adelevie or @mtorres in the #micropurchase-bizdev channel to let us know about it.